-Searching for Distance Learning Law Degree Programs
+Searching for Online Law Degree Programs

-You will also want to make sure that the distance learning program you choose is offering up the style of education that you are most interested in.
+You will also want to make sure that the online degree program you choose is offering up the style of education that you are most interested in.
 If you're the type of person who learns best by talking to a professor, then you probably wouldn't be interested in a program which featured recorded lectures and pre-planned, automated lessons instead of any kind of communication or interaction with a teacher.

 If you're the type of person with an incredibly strict or tight schedule, though, then a program which offers you the greatest amount of flexibility, such as one with those aforementioned recorded lectures and pre-planned lessons, would likely be much better for you.

-Other Distance Learning Topics
+Other Online Learning Topics

 If you're interested in other online learning opportunities, check out the options below.